Clomid 《Clomiphene》

 Take your medicine every day.

-Eat a diet low in saturated fat and Cholesterol but rich in fruits and vegetables and low-fat dairy products.
+Eat a diet low in saturated fat and cholesterol but rich in fruits and vegetables and low-fat dairy products.

 Limit the amount of salt (sodium) you eat